hsf-training/deep-learning-intro-for-hep/deep-learning-intro-for-hep/02-history.md

 # History of HEP and ML

 The purpose of this section is to show that particle physics, specifically High Energy Physics (HEP), has always needed ML.
-It is not a fad: ML (in a usable form) would have brought major benefits to HEP at any stage in its history.
+It's not a fad: ML (in a usable form) would have brought major benefits to HEP at any stage in its history.
 It's being applied to many problems in HEP now because it's just becoming _possible_ now.

 ![](img/hep-plus-ml.jpg){. width="40%"}